ChristofSchwarz/qs_on_Kubernetes/keycloak/readme.md

 know if you managed a setup that persists, so I can share ...

 # Setting persistence with Postgre SQL
-I found a good guide here https://www.dirigible.io/blogs/2018/06/25/kubernetes_keycloak_postgresql_dirigible.html and here https://severalnines.com/database-blog/using-kubernetes-deploy-postgresql.
-Thanks for those contributions, you made my day.
+I found a good guide here https://www.dirigible.io/blogs/2018/06/25/kubernetes_keycloak_postgresql_dirigible.html and  https://severalnines.com/database-blog/using-kubernetes-deploy-postgresql and https://github.com/peterzandbergen/keycloak-kubernetes.
+Thanks for those contributions, made my day.

 # Errors